akrawchyk/code-talk-exercise/README.md

 ### Steps

-10. First, break up the content into two columns by wrapping the text content in a new `<div class="col"></div>` tag.
+10. First, break up the content into two columns by wrapping the text content in a new `<div class="col">` tag.

 ```
 <div class="col">